 - Carpet – Using a low pile or less allergen attracting carpet and pad greatly improves air quality.
 At installation, have the carpet tacked down, not glued, to reduce pollutants.
 Many green built designs minimize the use of carpeted surfaces, replacing them with hard floors which don’t have these pollutants and are easier to keep free of dust, mold, and mildew.

 - Paints – Use low-VOC (Volatile Organic Compounds, such as formaldehyde) paints.
 Using low-VOC paints will improve the air quality and overall health of everyone in your home.

 - Ventilation – While you want to seal your home to prevent heat loss, this creates a need for mechanical ventilation.
 Ventilation can be provided by quiet fans with automatic controls or by heat recovery ventilators.
 Talk to your HVAC contractor for the best system for your home’s green design.

 - Construction materials – To prevent microbial contamination, select materials that are resistant to microbial growth.

 - Window treatments – Avoid synthetic window coverings or those that cannot be cleaned easily.

 Green building is absolutely a multi-faceted undertaking.
 There are many things to be aware of and people in the industry are constantly finding new ways to improve the process in the long run.
-It is nice to be aware of the advantages and the work that goes into building a green home even if it sounds terrifying.
-Lucky for you, you have UBuildIt to help with the ins-and-outs.
+You can also read a more in-depth explanation of green building at our “What Are the 4 Basic Elements of Green Building?” article.
+With the help of UBuildIt, you can easily navigate the ins-and-outs of building your new green dream home.
 Contact your local office today for more information.